Things To Do

 Kids are valued customers at many Minneapolis restaurants, from playful theme eateries to old-fashioned malt shops.
 Busy families only boost the energy inside Minneapolis-born Buca di Beppo, where guests enjoy platters of family-style Italian fare and a bustling, happy atmosphere.
-Old Spaghetti Factory’s family friendly pricing and arcade ensure a good time for moms and dads.
+Keg & Case Market offers choices for every member of the family, and that includes desserts ranging from cotton candy to doughnuts and ice cream.
 Mall of America feeds kids at the Bubba Gump Shrimp Co. among many others.

-The glittering Hennepin Theatre District is home to the opulent State, Orpheum, and Pantages and the country’s oldest satirical theater, Brave New Workshop.
+Hennepin Theatre District is home to the State, Orpheum and Pantages theatres and the country’s oldest satirical comedy theater, Brave New Workshop.
 Broadway shows, headliners and home-grown shows fill the marquees.
-In fact, big-name shows like “The Lion King,” “Victor/Victoria,” and “Sweet Charity” made their debuts in Minneapolis before heading to Broadway.
-Classics like “Hamlet” often grace the stage of the globally renowned, Tony Award-winning Guthrie Theater.
-From cabaret to storytelling, unique playhouses like the Illusion Theater and the Southern Theater also add flavor to the downtown scene.
-The sparkling Cowles Center for Dance and Performing Arts rounds out the scene.
+In fact, big name shows like “The Lion King” and “Sweet Charity” made their debuts in Minneapolis before heading to Broadway.
+Classics and musicals often grace the stage of the globally renowned, Tony Award-winning Guthrie Theater.
+From cabaret to storytelling, unique playhouses like the Illusion Theater and the Southern Theater also add flavor to the downtown theater space.
+The sparkling Cowles Center for Dance and Performing Arts rounds out the list.

-Brimming with bohemian coffee shops and topical theater, the Uptown and Lyn-Lake neighborhoods of Minneapolis are always abuzz.
-In Uptown, Brave New Workshop Student Union draws laughs from audience members of all ages.
-Uptown’s edgy cousin, Lyn-Lake, is home to the Jungle Theater, which is set among a cluster of fabulous ethnic eateries.
+Brimming with funky coffee shops and topical theater, the Uptown and Lyn-Lake neighborhoods of Minneapolis are popular for nightlife.
+Uptown’s edgy cousin, Lyn-Lake, is home to the Jungle Theater, which is right next door to some of the city’s favorite ethnic eateries.
 Just blocks away, funky hangout Bryant-Lake Bowl features an old-school bowling alley and an offbeat 99-seat theater.
-The Dinkytown and Cedar-Riverside neighborhoods cater largely to the young urban college crowd with hot spots like the Mixed Blood Theatre, promoting cultural pluralism, and Theatre in the Round, the state’s oldest community theater, featuring a unique arena stage for classic productions.
+The Dinkytown and Cedar-Riverside neighborhoods cater largely to the young, urban crowd with stages like the Mixed Blood Theatre, promoting cultural pluralism, and Theatre in the Round, the state’s oldest community theater, that features a unique arena stage for classic productions.
 The Varsity Theater and Rarig Center at the University of Minnesota are popular spots for live music and theater.

 In Saint Paul, the Ordway Center for the Performing Arts hosts Broadway hits and also is home to the Minnesota Opera and Saint Paul Chamber Orchestra.
-Minnesota Public Radio fans can listen to host and Grammy award-winner Chris Thile of “Live From Here,” at the Fitzgerald Theater.
+The Fitzgerald Theater is the city’s oldest that features concerts and was the former site of “A Prairie Home Companion” for many years.

 Nestled on the shores of Lake Minnetonka, the city of Excelsior is home to the country’s oldest continuously running theater, Old Log Theater.
-Prince fans may want to take a tour of Prince's home and studio, Paisley Park, on the way to the Chanhassen Dinner Theatres where three stages feature musicals and comedy improv as the largest Equity dinner theater in the U.S. for more than 50 years.
+Prince fans may want to take a drive by (or plenty of time for a tour) at Paisley Park on the way to the Chanhassen Dinner Theatres.
+With three stages featuring musicals and comedy improv, it’s the largest Equity dinner theater in the U.S.

 FOR THE KIDS